lo-th/RAPT/README.md

 It's converted to webgl 3d with the power of three.js and sea3d.<br>
 The main goal is create most simple game engine for 2D/3D games<br>
-and find the best optimization Technics.
+and find the best optimization technics.

 Next update<br>
 _ puppet editor bone tool with keyframe and inverse kinematics<br>